 D3.
 MAINTAINS CONSISTENT STANDARDS FOR POSITIVE CLASSROOM BEHAVIOR.
-DN ignores students' needs and behavior.
+InTASC 3c DN ignores students' needs and behavior.
 DE attempts to maintain positive classroom behavior.
 ME responds effectively and consistently to students' needs and behavior AND can explain why the model they are using for positive classroom behavior is effective.
 EE demonstrates the ability to change and adapt classroom management plans based on students' changing needs and behavior AND explain why changes were made.

-1. Does the student teacher have a variety of developmentally appropriate strategies for management of the music classroom, e.g. self-regulation?

-- 2. Is the student teacher aware of, and making appropriate use of, existing management plans, including those used by the cooperating teacher, classroom or special educators, and building/district policies? - 3.
+- 1. Does the student teacher have a variety of developmentally appropriate strategies for management of the music classroom, e.g. self-regulation? - 2.
+Is the student teacher aware of, and making appropriate use of, existing management plans, including those used by the cooperating teacher, classroom or special educators, and building/district policies? - 3.
 Does the student teacher motivate students to do their best and contribute to the success of the group? - 4.
 Does instruction promote the importance of having a musical experience and developing a love of music as well as musical learning? - 5.
 Can the student teacher identify when they have changed classroom management techniques due to changes in students' behavior? - 6.
 Does the student teacher demonstrate the ability to problem-solve and implement a behavior management program while continuing with classroom instruction?

 D4.
-DEMONSTRATES RESPECT FOR AND RESPONSIVENESS TO THE CULTURAL BACKGROUNDS AND DIFFERING PERSPECTIVES OF LEARNERS.
-DN Infrequently shows awareness of the different cultural backgrounds and differing perspectives of learners in the classroom.
-DE can identify the different cultural backgrounds AND acknowledge different perspectives represented in the classroom; ME ANDrespects and responds to the varying cultural backgrounds and differing perspectives of learners in the classroom; EE AND incorporates these differences into his/her teaching and use of content examples.
+Culturally Responsive Practice: DEMONSTRATES RESPECT FOR AND RESPONSIVENESS TO THE CULTURAL BACKGROUNDS AND DIFFERING PERSPECTIVES OF LEARNERS.
+InTASC 3f, 3l DN infrequently shows awareness of the different cultural backgrounds and differing perspectives of learners in the classroom.
+DE can identify the different cultural backgrounds AND acknowledge cultural and social diversity in all aspects of the learning process, including for gender, race, ethnicity, English Language Learners, and students with exceptionalities; ME AND values and fosters classroom environments that create opportunities for access and achievement for the varying cultural backgrounds and differing perspectives of learners in the classroom; EE AND incorporates, advocates, and affirms these differences into their teaching and use of content examples.